robole/vscode-profile-status/README.md

 ![screenshot of markdown open with the profile status item in the status bar saying "Profile: Default"](img/screenshot-statusbar.png)

-You can see it in the screenshot above.👆

 **You can change the profile by clicking the item, as demonstrated below** .

 ![demo of clicking the status bar item and changing the profile from Default to Teaching](img/demo.webp)